miticollo/poc-anfora/README.md

 Please note that I have only tested this project on Linux.
 However, the project also provides [instructions for Windows](https://github.com/sickcodes/Docker-OSX#id-like-to-run-docker-osx-on-windows).

-Unfortunately, this process cannot be automated, as it is necessary to manually enter your Apple ID, password, and 2FA code to properly install and configure Xcode.
-To automate this process, you would need to use Appium.
-Additionally, to skip the initial setup, you would need to use a pre-installed Docker image from [Docker Hub](https://hub.docker.com).
-Please note that this solution requires a significant amount of bandwidth to upload and download the required image (e.g., [Catalina](https://github.com/sickcodes/Docker-OSX#run-catalina-pre-installed-)).

-> **Notes**<br/>
-> Press `CTRL + G` if your mouse gets stuck.

 ### Linux

 I'll show what you must do on your host and on macOS separately.